-So far, the Pentagns has done little to sell its proposal.
-Both the Senate and House bave funded slightly different plans for continuing to pay higher rates of familyseparation allowance and danger pay into the new decal year that begins Oct.
-1.
+So far, the Pentagon has done little to sell its proposal.
+Both the Senate and House have funded slightly different plans for continuing to pay higher rates of familyseparation allowance and danger pay into the new fleckl year that begins Oct.
+1. We've been beering from ... the

-We've been beering from ... the Defense Department that for some reason or another, they can't afford to keep the promises we made to these young must end women who are putting their lives on the line for freedom, said Rep. Jerry Lewis R-Calif.
+Defense Department that for some reason or another, they can't afford to keep the promises we made to Gene young must and woman who are putting their lives on the line for freedom," said Rep. Jerry Lewis R-Calif.

-As far as I'm concerned, we sure as bell can afford this, and we will." sad Lewis, chairman of the House Appropriations defense subcom-
+As far as I'm concerned, we say as bell can afford this, and we will." and Lawis, chairman of the House Appropriations defense subcomlike using a sledgehammer to hit a amall nail '